buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcLuminousIntensityMeasure.md

 # IfcLuminousIntensityMeasure

-An _IfcLuminousIntensityMeasure_ is the value for the brightness of a body.
+An _IfcLuminousIntensityMeasure_ is the value for the brightness of a body.<!-- end of definition -->

 Usually measured in candela (cd).